will-fong/data-engineering-zoomcamp/week_3_data_warehouse/homework.md

 ### Question 5:
 **What will be the best partitioning or clustering strategy when filtering on dispatching_base_num and SR_Flag**
 Review partitioning and clustering video.
-Partitioning cannot be created on all data types.
+Clustering cannot be created on all data types.

 ### Question 6:
 **What improvements can be seen by partitioning and clustering for data size less than 1 GB**